aws-samples/eks-workshop-developers/website/docs/containers/python/multiarchitecture-image.md

 This halts your services, rebuilds the Docker images, and reboots the services with the new images, ensuring your services are always operating with the latest application version.

 ## Conclusion
-This guide explored the process of constructing and executing Docker containers using Docker Compose in the 'fastapi-microservices' project.
+This guide explored the process of constructing and executing Docker containers using Docker Compose in the 'python-fastapi-demo-docker' project.
 We also demonstrated how to use Docker's buildx feature to create Docker images that are compatible with multiple CPU architectures.
 This approach provides an efficient way to manage multi-service applications, enhancing their portability and ensuring they can run on a wider range of platforms.